zachgalbs/content-scraper/README.md

 ### Functions

+#### Article Functions:

   - **Parse RSS Feed:**
     - Looks through Really Simple Syndication Feed provided by the website and gets each article or 'item' from the xml text
     - Goes through each article and finds the title, link, date published, and the creator of the article.
     - Returns every article available (around 20) with these variables

   - **Fetch Latest Articles:**
     - Goes through each source provided and retrieves the article(s) via the Parse RSS Feed function
     - Gets articles from each source and generates a summary for each article
     - Pushes articles from source to list of all articles with the source, title, summary etc.
     - Finally, returns a sorted list of all the articles based on their publish date

   - **Get Article Info:**
     - Gets the sorted list of latest articles, and returns a new list of article objects with the date published omitted

   - **Summarize Text:**
     - Given an article's text, prompts chatgpt 4o mini to summarize the text

   - **Score Relevance**
     - Rates the relevance of an article on a scale of 1-100 based on a subjective interpretation of how related the article is to AI stuff
     - Also gives an explanation on why it gave the score it did (e.g. Low score because there was no mention of AI)

+#### Datastore Functions:
+ - **Store Article Function**
+   - First, sets the callback_id, name, etc.
+   - Second, defines the inputs as the article title, link, and date published
+   - Next, defines the outputs as a boolean 'success' parameter and a message (e.g. success: true, message: saved successfully at __)
+   -

 ### Triggers